 We are part of a global civilization that is becoming exponentially more complex.

-It does often seem as though our culture gets more harried with each passing year – with many people feeling frazzled, sleep-deprived, and disorganized.
+It often seems that our culture gets more harried with each passing year – with many people feeling frazzled, sleep-deprived, and disorganized.

 The addition of virtual reality into our everyday lives has spread us even thinner.
 We are acquainted with more people than ever before.
 We can, and do, have instantaneous communication with people living 12,000 miles away.